SDG Summit 23 September 2019

 As a plan for people, planet, prosperity, peace and partnership, the 2030 Agenda aims to free humanity from poverty and secure our planet for future generations.
 There is no doubt that we’re making progress in some areas but progress is slowing in many others.
 No country is on track to achieve all of the Sustainable Development Goals (SDGs).

 While poverty is the greatest global challenge we face, assessments show that we are at risk of missing the eradication target.
 Hunger is on the rise.
 Inequality in wealth, incomes and opportunities are increasing in many countries.
-More frequent and intense natural disasters, persistent conflict and the related humanitarian crises threaten to reverse much of the progress made in recent decades.
+More frequent and intense natural hazards, persistent conflict and the related humanitarian crises threaten to reverse much of the progress made in recent decades.

 CBM sees an urgent need to accelerate action on all levels and by all stakeholders if the vision and goals of the 2030 Agenda are to be fulfilled.
 The SDGs are laudable aspirations and they provide a focal point for global development efforts and opportunities for citizens to hold their governments accountable.